AdobeDocs/experience-platform.en/help/sources/tutorials/api/encrypt-data.md

 >[!IMPORTANT]
 >
 >The maximum size of a single encrypted file is 1 GB.
-For example, you can ingest 2 GB worth of data in a single dataflow run, however, any individual file in that data cannot exceed 1 GB.
+For example, you can ingest 2 GBs worth of data in a single dataflow run, however, any individual file in that data cannot exceed 1 GB.

 This document provides steps on how to generate a encryption key pair to encrypt your data, and ingest that encrypted data to Experience Platform using cloud storage sources.